 He proved himself perfect in following the Law until death.
 This legally declared him righteous before God.

-He nailed his imperfect flesh inherited from Adam, to the stake, and died.
+He nailed his imperfect flesh inherited from Adam, to the stake, and died faithful to the Law.
 He thus provided a non-revocable offering of perfect obedience to Yahweh, the Father.

 Adam brought death upon himself and his offspring by disobeying God.
 When he ignored God’s warning to not eat of the tree of knowledge of good and bad, he forfeited everlasting life along with the ability for himself or his descendants to eat of the tree of life.
 The tree of life was not forbidden for him to eat, until he sinned against God.